eigerco/pallet-move/README.md

 There is a [tech-guide](doc/tech_guide.md) available, where you can find advanced topics like pallet configuration, Docker, and benchmarking.

+Read the [design document](doc/final-design.md) to learn more about the pallet API and how it works.

 ### Template Node

 Use [these instructions](doc/tech_guide.md#quickstart-guide-for-the-template-node) to setup the template-node with Move pallet integrated.